omidarmat/webDevNotes/JavaScript/javascript-theory.md

 | `let` and `const` variables     | no                                               | TDZ <`uninitialized`> | block    |
 | function expressions and arrows | depends if defined with `let`, `const`, or `var` |

-> **_Note_** | TDZ for a `let` or `const` variables starts from the beginning of the scope until the line where the variable is actually declared.
+> **_Note_** | TDZ for a `let` or `const` variable starts from the beginning of the scope until the line where the variable is actually declared.
 TDZ was introduced to JavaScript in ES6, in order to make it easier to avoid and catch errors.
 Accessing variables before declaration is bad practice and should be avoided.
 TDZ also makes `const` variables behave as they do.

 > **_Note_** | Hoisting was implemented in JavaScript in order to make it possible to use functions before they are declared.
 This is essential for some programming techniques such as **mutual recursion**.